 Estepona

 Estepona's position on the western Costa del Sol gives it a significant advantage for day trips heading west and south.
-Gibraltar is 30km away — 25 minutes by car.
-The Morocco ferry from Tarifa is 75km — 55 minutes by car, with a direct bus.
+Gibraltar is around 45km away — approximately 40 minutes by car.
+The Morocco ferry from Tarifa is 75–80km — about 1 hour by car, with a direct bus.
 Ronda is 60km through the Sierra Bermeja.
 These are the three most distinctive day trips available on the Costa del Sol, and Estepona is better placed for all three than Marbella.
 See our day trips from Estepona guide.

 Marbella